-- How do young people use the internet to build relationships with others? - How might the internet affect body image? - How can I use the internet safely? - How does use of online communication impact my relationship with myself, my family, my community, and my environment?
+- How do young people use the internet safely to build relationships with others? - How might the internet affect body image? - How can I identify and respond to harmful behaviours that happen online? (i.e. targeted aggression, hurtful comments, sharing of personal information, etc.)? - What can I do to ensure I am engaging in safe and positive relationship online? - How can I be confident that the person I am communicating with online is the person I think it is? - How does use of online communication impact my relationship with myself, my family, my community, and my environment?